bidursapkota00/React/README.md

 npm run dev
 ```

-Visit `http://localhost:5173` to see your menu in action.
+Visit `http://localhost:5173` to see your Carousel in action.

 ---